Staying on top of software development trends in the face of talent shortages and tight budgets is easier said than done.

 “Our customers have actually accelerated their digital journey which means we need to innovate even faster to keep up with their needs.
 If anything, we are pushing a little harder on it now.
-It’s not like in the 1990s, where we had to spend a lot of time and energy implementing and building things.
+It’s not like in the 1990s when we had to spend a lot of time and energy implementing and building things.
 Now people just expect it.”

 Greg Kattawar of Affinipay: Kattawar doesn’t see a further downturn in the economy disrupting Affinipay in a major way.
 However, he expects customers to be more conservative with their spending.

-Affinipay’s software team is unlikely to grow at the same rate as in 2022.
-But the company is taking a long-term view, building the future talent pipeline by expanding Affinipay’s internship program.
+Affinipay’s software team is unlikely to grow at the same rate as in 2023.
+The company is taking a long-term view, building the future talent pipeline by expanding Affinipay’s internship program.

-“We’ve been bringing in these bright college kids, getting them to intern for a couple of years and giving them a job when they graduate.
-They know our code, they can hit the ground running.
+“We’ve been bringing in these bright college kids, getting them to intern for a couple of years, and giving them a job when they graduate.
+They know our code, and they can hit the ground running.
 There's literally no downside.”